xieguigang/sciBASIC/docs/guides/parameter_expression/README.md

 PM> Install-Package sciBASIC
 ```

+## Background

 ## R language example

-The R language is a kind of a popular math calculation language, and
+The R language is a kind of a popular math computation language.
+And like the .NET language function, the R language function is also have the optional parameter, and its optional parameter is not only a constant, and also it allows user using the R expression as its optional parameter default value.
+For example:

 ```R
 # heatmap.2 {gplots}